Faithlife/styled-ui/packages/color-picker/README.md

 a `color` object (which contains hex, rgb, hsl, and hsv values) and a `setColor` function (which can accept any color format, and also has methods for setting a color format directly).
 Each tracked color format is derived from a single internal hsl value.
+It also accepts an onChange handler, in case the color needs to be stored higher up.
+The hook will still track hsl internally (check FAQ to see why).

 `getShadesAndTints|getComplementaryColors|getAnalagousColors`: These functions each take an `hsl` color format and return a list of hex format colors which are in some way related to the